Spoken English Programs

 We are a group of undergraduate and graduate students trained to help with presentation skills, pronunciation, classroom participation, fluency, and vocabulary.
 We meet individually with CWRU undergraduate, graduate, and professional students.
 Many of us are working on degrees in English, but some of us have backgrounds in communication or science and engineering.
 We have all been trained to help you with your spoken English needs!

 If you have any questions about SELP, please contact Elise Geither.
-This program is supported by the University Center for Innovation in Teaching and Education (UCITE).
+This program is supported by Graduate Studies.
 You can make an appointment with one of the Spoken English Language Partners (SELP) at tutortrac.case.edu.

 A fee-based workshop for graduate and professional students interested in improving their spoken English skills is available.
 Contact Elise Geither for more information.